Richard Hatch (Survivor contestant): Acquittals and convictions

+His 51-month prison sentence reflected an enhancement for obstruction of justice.

 In 2010, one year after Hatch's release in 2009, Survivor host/producer Jeff Probst and producer Mark Burnett revealed that Hatch was a strong candidate to reappear for the twentieth season, Survivor: Heroes vs. Villains, as a villain.
 However, Hatch was still under house arrest at the time and unable to re-participate because prosecutors denied him permission to do so.
 Hatch served an additional nine months in prison from March to December 2011 for not amending his 2000 and 2001 tax returns.
 The additional sentence prevented him from appearing in the live finale of The Celebrity Apprentice 4.
 Since then, his release had been under supervision again, making him unable to leave the country, for 26 remaining months.

-Also in January 2006, Hatch was acquitted from seven fraud charges related to Horizon Bound, a charity to provide outdoor activity for troubled youth.
-However, the charity donations were also part of an investigation related to tax evasion charges.